 The DFE has a dedicated helpline (020 7340 7264) to enable staff to raise concerns relating to extremism directly, or in a non-emergency situation.
-E-mail counter.extremism@education-gsi.gov.uk
+E-mail counter.extremism@educationgsi.gov.uk

-Recording for Safeguarding Concerns
+Recording of Safeguarding Concerns

-Incident Form Name of child: Date: Time: Location: Description of Incide (write exactly what happ nt ened, in correct order with no judgements or assumptions).
-Other witness/ witne sses to incident (please give full names) Other witness/ witne sses to incident (please give full names) sses to incident (please give full names) Name of person sses to incident (please give full names) Name of person recording information sses to incident (please give full names) Name of person recording information Signature of person sses to incident (please give full names) Name of person recording information sses to incident (please give full names)
+Incident Form

+Name of child:

+Date: Time:

+Location:

+Description of Incide (write exactly what happ der with no judgements or assumptions).

+Other witness/ witnesses to incident (please give full names)

+Name of person

+recording information

+Signature of person

+recording information

+Date